Ocead/timestamping/README.md

 This software allows you to add timestamps to your contributions to a Git repository via trusted third-party timestamping services.
-As specified in [RFC 3161](https://www.rfc-editor.org/rfc/rfc3161.html), these timestamps may be used to prove the existence of data at the time the timestamp was issued.
-This timestamp data may serve to derive proofs
+As specified in [RFC 3161](https://www.rfc-editor.org/rfc/rfc3161.html), these timestamps may be used to prove the existence of data at the time the timestamp was issued and that the data wasn't changed since then.
-of:
+This timestamp data may serve to derive proofs of:

 * Integrity of the data to be committed
 * Ownership immediately *before* the commit